 English and Maths are taught daily.
 We also provide a broad and balanced curriculum that meets the requirements of the National Curriculum.
 Other subjects taught in the school include Science, PE, ICT, RE, Design and Technology, Geography, History, Music, PSHE, Art and Design and Modern Foreign Languages, currently predominantly French.
 We encourage creative thinking across the curriculum.

 We maintain high standards of achievement through continuous assessment and tracking of children’s learning.
 Through this on-going process we build a picture of all aspects of each child’s development.
-Assessment takes many forms; we assess through discussion and observation as well as using more formal procedures such as short tests.
+Assessment takes many forms; we assess through discussion, marking, questioning and observation as well as using more formal procedures such as pre assessments, gold pieces of work and end of unit assessments.

 Parents receive information about progress in their child’s annual school report, but discussions regarding progress form a significant part of our parent consultation meetings which are held in the Autumn and Spring terms.
 We also hold half termly parent events when parents/carers are invited into school by their children.
 These are opportunities for the children to showcase their work and share their hard work with parents/carers.